 As the ancient Latin saying goes, nomen est omen (‘the name speaks for itself’) and, as you could probably deduce from its nomen, Namecheap focuses on providing affordable services without cutting any corners in terms of their quality.

 It certainly succeeds in this endeavor, as you’ll see for yourself if you purchase one of its more advanced packages.
-The entrance-level plan, at only $2.88/month ($1.44 for the first year), doesn’t get you much though - only 20GB of storage space and 30 email accounts, but its price is a real bargain and it does throw in free CDN support, one domain name, and coverage for three websites.
+The entrance-level plan, at only $2.88/month ($1.44/month for the two-year plan), doesn’t get you much though - only 20GB of storage space and 30 email accounts, but its price is a real bargain and it does throw in free CDN support, one domain name, and coverage for three websites.

-Increase your budget limit to $4.88/month and you’ll get access to unrestricted SSD storage, unlimited websites, and auto-backups, while at $8.88/month, you’ll receive 50GB SSD, but also cloud storage that guarantees zero interruptions, ultimate stability, and top-notch data protection.
+Increase your budget limit to $4.88/month ($2.44/month for the two-year plan) and you’ll get access to unrestricted SSD storage, unlimited websites, and auto-backups, while at $8.88/month ($4.44/month for the two-year plan), you’ll receive 50GB SSD, but also cloud storage that guarantees zero interruptions, ultimate stability, and top-notch data protection.

 In addition to its 99.9% uptime guarantee and above-average speeds, Namecheap is beginner-friendly and does its best to ease you into the platform as quickly as possible with help of the information in its welcoming email and a huge knowledge base on the website.